Overview

 5C

-Terrible normal with arbitrarily assigned frame data, but sees use in a number of confirms or as combo filler.
-Marginally better at OTGing than 2B is in combos, but not to catch rolls during oki unless you think your health bar looks far too full.
+Overly punishing recovery frames on 5C makes this normal feel terrible when it doesn't hit the opponent, but aside from being his longest range button it sees use in a number of confirms or as combo filler.
+Marginally better at OTGing than 2B is in combos, but doesn't catch rolls during oki like that button.

 2A